f5devcentral/access-labs/class3/module4/lab01.rst

    |image31|

-   ..Note :: Your SessionID will be different
+   ..
+Note:: Your SessionID will be different

 #.
 Return to the CLI and examine the logs.
 You will see a message about a new subsession being created.
 Copy the subsession ID